apache/trafficserver/doc/admin-guide/plugins/traffic_dump.en.rst

    .. option:: --sensitive-fields <field1,field2,...,fieldn>

-   (`optional`) - a comma seperatated list of HTTP case-insensitive field names whose values are considered sensitive information.
+   (`optional`) - a comma separated list of HTTP case-insensitive field names whose values are considered sensitive information.
 Traffic Dump will not dump the incoming field values for any of these fields but will instead dump a generic value for them of the same length as the original.
 If this option is not used, a default list of "Cookie,Set-Cookie" is used.
 Providing this option overwrites that default list with whatever values the user provides.
 Pass a quoted empty string as the argument to specify that no fields are sensitive,

    .. option:: --sni-filter <SNI_Name>